Doriel Jacov, LCSW, JD

 What are common reasons for patients to see Doriel Jacov?

-Doriel Jacov frequently sees patients for Depression, New Patient Visit, Psychotherapy, Psychotherapy Intake / Initial Visit, and Sleep Problems.
+Doriel Jacov frequently sees patients for Depression, New Patient Visit, Psychotherapy, Psychotherapy Intake / Initial Visit, and Therapy.
 You can see other visit reasons for Doriel Jacov on their profile.

 What languages does Doriel Jacov speak?